-After a complete makeover in 2008, this church is eminently visitable, the full explanations of its paintings and sculptures on display worthy of a good museum.
-The Formiello in the name refers to the formali, the nearby underground aqueduct, which, history relates, the Aragonese also used to capture the town from beneath.
-The church facade in dark piperno stone was designed for the Dominicans by the Tuscan architect Romolo Balsimelli, a student of Brunelleschi.
+With museum-worthy paintings and sculptures on display, this church is a must-see of Naples.
+The Formiello in the name refers to the formali, the nearby underground aqueduct, which, according to history, the Aragonese also used to capture the town.
+The church and its dark piperno stone was designed for the Dominicans by the Tuscan architect Romolo Balsimelli, a student of Brunelleschi.

-In the fifth chapel a cycle of paintings by Giacomo del Po depicts the life and afterlife of St. Catherine, while in the vault Luigi Garzi depicts the same saint in glory.
+In the fifth chapel, a cycle of paintings by Giacomo del Po depicts the life and afterlife of St. Catherine, while in the vault Luigi Garzi depicts the same saint in glory.
 Up in the faded dome painted by Paolo di Mattei, Catherine, together with the Madonna, implores the Trinity to watch over the city.
-Below are the tombs of the Spinelli family, feudal loyalty to the Aragonese cause being rewarded by something of a family Pantheon.
-The sumptuous altar is by Lorenzo Fontana.